 - To work with and generally support the Illinois High School Association.

 ITCCCA-N is a Non-Profit Organization The monies raised by the association help pay for the All-State Cross Country and Track Awards, the Coach of the Year, Hall of Fame, Pasquini Asst.
 Coach Award, Distinguished Service Award.
-Athlete of the Year, ITCCCA-N also awards the George Dekan scholarship and picks up all expenses at the Illinois Senior Spotlight Track and Field Meet and the Mid-East Cross Country Meet.
+Athlete of the Year, ITCCCA-N also awards the George Dekan scholarship and picks up all expenses at the Mid-East Cross Country Meet.
 ITCCCA-N sponsors two clinics each year: The January clinic for all coaches and the Jr. High ‘Learn by Doing’ clinic in March.